Attila: Early modern and modern reception

 In 1812, Ludwig van Beethoven conceived the idea of writing an opera about Attila and approached August von Kotzebue to write the libretto.
 It was, however, never written.
 In 1846, Giuseppe Verdi wrote the opera, loosely based on episodes in Attila's invasion of Italy.

-In World War I, Allied propaganda referred to Germans as the "Huns", based on a 1900 speech by Emperor Wilhelm II praising Attila the Hun's military prowess, according to Jawaharlal Nehru's Glimpses of World History.
+In World War I, Allied propaganda referred to Germans as the "Huns", based on a 1900 speech by Emperor Wilhelm II praising Attila the Hun's military brutality and might, according to Jawaharlal Nehru's Glimpses of World History.
 Der Spiegel commented on 6 November 1948, that the Sword of Attila was hanging menacingly over Austria.

 American writer Cecelia Holland wrote The Death of Attila (1973), a historical novel in which Attila appears as a powerful background figure whose life and death deeply affect the protagonists, a young Hunnic warrior and a Germanic one.

 In modern Hungary and in Turkey, "Attila" and its Turkish variation "Atilla" are commonly used as a male first name.
 In Hungary, several public places are named after Attila; for instance, in Budapest there are 10 Attila Streets, one of which is an important street behind the Buda Castle.
 When the Turkish Armed Forces invaded Cyprus in 1974, the operations were named after Attila ("The Attila Plan").

 The 1954 Universal International film Sign of the Pagan starred Jack Palance as Attila.